-Commercial General Liability insurance shall be written on ISO occurrence form CG 00 01 (or substitute for providing equivalent coverage) and shall cover liability arising from premises, operations, independent contractors, productscompleted operations, contractual liability and personal injury and advertising injury.
-The policy shall contain the per project endorsement.
+Commercial General Liability insurance shall be written on ISO occurrence form CG 00 01 or equivalent and shall cover liability arising from premises, operations, independent contractors, products-completed operations, contractual liability and personal injury and advertising injury.
+There shall be no endorsements or modifications limiting coverage for liability arising from explosion, collapse, underground property damage or work.